26 Feb Can Diabetes Cause Infertility in Women?

 Diabetes is one of the most widespread illnesses in the world.
 The WHO (World Health Organization) estimates there are around 180 million diabetics around the world.
 Its own projections for the disease indicate a two-fold increase by 2030.
 Diabetes affects people of all ages, genders, and sexes.
 Type I diabetes cases are increasing at a rate of 3% each year while Type II diabetes is rampant in the younger generation due to obesity, heightened stress and other aspects of a faulty lifestyle.

 However, diabetes also poses a risk to your fertility.
 If you are a diabetic woman, or on the verge of the illness, and fail to achieve pregnancy even after consistent efforts, you should know how diabetes affects your fertility in different ways.

 How much of an impact does diabetes have on infertility?

 While it’s true that diabetes does affect fertility, it’s existence alone cannot prevent you from getting pregnant.
-Diabetes is of chronic nature.
+Diabetes is of a chronic nature.
 This means with adequate care, you can lead a mostly normal life.
 Getting pregnant is part of this.
 By controlling your blood glucose levels, you can tame diabetes to a great extent and ensure it doesn’t get in the way of you becoming a parent to a healthy child.
-This is often the first and most ideal recourse to IVF treatment or surrogacy treatment in India.
+This is often the first and most ideal recourse to IVF treatment in India or surrogacy treatment in India.